vstoykovbg/make-random-seed/README.md

 Better (or worse?) alternative to my script
 =====

 If you are looking for another script that computes seeds with correct checksums: [Mnemonic Code Converter](https://iancoleman.github.io/bip39/) (JavaScript, requires browser).
 It allows you to supply your own entropy (if you don't trust your [browser's random number generator](https://developer.mozilla.org/en-US/docs/Web/API/RandomSource/getRandomValues)).
-I did not read the code and presume that this app

 Tested it with `1544234774264585` and it gives `coffee forward seat` every time - so, it looks like it does not mix your entropy with the machine-generated random numbers (like my script do).